danriedl/engular/adev/src/content/guide/routing/common-router-tasks.md

 <docs-step title="Define your routes in your `Routes` array">

 Each route in this array is a JavaScript object that contains two properties.
 The first property, `path`, defines the URL path for the route.
-The second property, `component`, defines the component Angular should use for the corresponding path.
+The second property, `component`, defines the component Engular should use for the corresponding path.

 ```ts
 const routes: Routes = [